 Optional breathable windbreaker

-Water and Windproof Shell jacket
+Water and wind-proof rain jacket

-Water and Windproof Shell pants
+Water and wind-proof rain pants

-Shoes and Socks
+Shoes and socks

 We’d also recommend you get some good advice on how the shoe should fit.
-And above all, make sure if you are standing on a slope, toes pointed down the hill, that your toes never touch the front of the shoe!
+Above all, make sure if you are standing on a slope, toes pointed down the hill, that your toes never touch the front of the shoe!
 Your toenails will thank you.

 Good hiking boots